Menü

 What do Creative Commons licenses offer?

-Creative Commons licences can only be granted to works which are subject to copyright and can only be granted by the holder of the exploitation rights.
+Creative Commons licences can only be applied to copyrighted works and can only be granted by the rights holder.
 That means that CC licences cannot be granted by authors who have signed over all their exploitation rights to a publisher or who have only retained a non-exclusive exploitation right.

 Creative Commons licences are a form of open content license.
 Other open content licenses include the General Public License (GNU) for software licensing and various alternatives to CC licences.
 However, CC licenses are probably the most widespread option.
 They are even used by scientific publishers who run open access programs such as BioMed Central and SpringerOpen.